dt-yuhui/ECG-CLIP/VHD-Survival/README.md

 # VHD-survival

-This repository contains scripts for data processing and building deep survival models to predict the survival of patients with VHD (Valvular Heart Disease).
-The project includes preprocessing of ECG data, training a deep survival model, and making predictions.
+This repository contains scripts for data processing and building deep progession models to predict the progression of patients with VHD (Valvular Heart Disease).
+The project includes preprocessing of ECG data, training a deep progression model, and making predictions.

 ## Model - Introduction of Our Code